makyo/writing/work/sawtooth/run-ragged/run-ragged.md

 -----

-When Sélène received her permission letter, it had been a joy and a relief.
+When Sélène received her work-from-home permission letter, it had been a joy and a relief.
 Getting the letter had been humiliating, as had the request from HR.
 They had been so positive about it, so supportive, and so clueless.
 Lots of "we just need to make sure" and "we want you to be safe, but also present".

 She *was* present.
 She was just *too* present.

-Work had known this, hiring her, too.
+Work had known this when hiring her, too.
 She had made it clear in her cover letter when applying, and had repeated it (and repeated it, and repeated it) during the interview.
-Aiden had had to talk her through a night of anxious pacing and had even requested she turn her phone to net-only mode so that she wouldn't be so tempted to call and reassure her potential employers yet again that she had OCD but was willing to do everything she could.
+Aiden had had to talk her through a night of anxious pacing and had even requested she turn her phone to net-only mode so that she wouldn't be so tempted to call and reassure her potential employers, yet again, that she had OCD but was willing to do everything she could.

 "We are happy to welcome you to the team with the position of junior editor," the acceptance letter had said.
 "We are eager to help you achieve all that you can in your work life.
 Please see HR about additional accommodations during orientation."